Blosc/blogsite/posts/tensordot-pure-persistent.rst

 -   **Rapid computation time**: ``blosc2.evaluate`` delivers impressive speed when operating directly on HDF5 and Zarr files, outperforming the more complex Dask+HDF5 and Dask+Zarr stack.
 This is great news for anyone with existing HDF5/Zarr datasets.
 -   **Low memory usage**: While the memory consumption for the Blosc2+HDF5 combination is a bit high (we are still analyzing why), the memory usage for the Blosc2 native approach is pretty low, making it suitable for systems with limited RAM and/or operands not fitting in memory.

 This is not to say that Dask (or Spark) is an inferior choice for out-of-core computations.
-It's a great tool for large-scale data processing, especially when using clusters, is very flexible and offers a wide range of functions; it's certainly a first-class citizen in the PyData ecosystem.
-However, if your needs are more modest and you want a simple, efficient way to run computations on existing datasets, using a core of common functions, all without the overhead of a full Dask setup, ``blosc2.evaluate()`` is a fantastic alternative.
+It's a great tool for large-scale data processing, especially when using clusters, is very flexible, and offers a wide range of functions; it's certainly a first-class citizen in the PyData ecosystem.
+However, if your needs are more modest and you want a simple, efficient way to run computations on existing datasets, using a core of common functions, and leveraging the full capabilities of modern multi-core systems, all without the overhead of a full Dask setup, ``blosc2.evaluate()`` is a fantastic alternative.

 Conclusion
 ----------

 Python-Blosc2 is more than just a compression library for storing data in ``blosc2.NDArray`` objects; it's a high-performance computing tool as well.
 Its lazy evaluation engine provides a simple yet powerful way to handle out-of-core operations.
 The computation engine is completely decoupled from the compression backend, and thus can easily work with many different array formats; however, the compute engine meshes most tightly with the Blosc2 native array format, achieving maximal performance (in terms of both computation time and memory usage).

-By adhering to the Array API standard, it acts as a universal engine that can work with different storage backends; we already implement `more than 100 functions that are required by the Array API standard <https://ironarray.io/blog/array-api>`_, and the number will only grow in the future.
+By adhering to the `Array API standard <https://data-apis.org/array-api/>`_, it acts as a universal engine that can work with different storage backends; we already implement `more than 100 functions that are required by that standard <https://ironarray.io/blog/array-api>`_, and the number will only grow in the future.
 If you have existing datasets in HDF5 or Zarr or TileDB (and we are always looking forward to support even more formats), and need a lightweight, efficient way to run computations on them, ``blosc2.evaluate()`` is a fantastic tool to have in your arsenal.
 Of course, for maximum performance, the native Blosc2 format is a clear winner.

 Our work continues.
 We are committed to enhancing Python-Blosc2 by expanding its supported operations, improving performance across backends, and adding new ones.
 Stay tuned for more updates!
 If you found this post useful, please share it.
 For questions or comments, reach out to us on `GitHub <https://github.com/Blosc/python-blosc2/discussions>`_.